mahfuzarrahmanmunna/career-code-server-recruiter-part-3/readme.md

 ## SET THE COOKIES
-* set the withCredentials in the client side (where i am sign-in or sign-up) and this value always be true
+- set the withCredentials in the client side (where i am sign-in or sign-up) and this value always be true
-*
++ set the value